This Tik-Tok-Viral Body Scrub Is Bound To Sell Out Again

 ADVERTISEMENT

 Frank Body's Glycolic Body Scrub combines physical and chemical exfoliation, leaving behind smooth and hydrated skin.
 It features gentle chemical exfoliants like glycolic acid and lactic acid, physical ones like pumice, and skin-brightening ingredients like witch hazel and niacinamide, all topped off with an invigorating, minty scent.
 I absolutely love this scrub, and I'm a scrub girly who is generally pretty picky.
 The mix of its scent and its texture — the pumice pieces are the perfect size, not too small but not too big either — is enough to wake up any day.
 I've tried Frank Body scrubs before — the Original Coffee Scrub and the Caffeinated Scalp Scrub — and The Glycolic Body Scrub is all of that amazingness without any messiness.
-Afterward, my skin felt so soft.
-I definitely noticed a difference in the Keratosis Pilari (KP) on my arm — between tanning out in the sun and using this scrub, my KP is basically gone.
+Afterwards, my skin felt so soft.
+I definitely noticed a difference in the keratosis pilaris (KP) on my arm — now, my KP is basically gone.

 Advertisement